Emma Willis

 Willis presented the Channel 5 reality shows Big Brother and Celebrity Big Brother (2013–2018), as well as the spin-off show Big Brother's Bit on the Side (2011–2015).
-She presented the BBC One and ITV1 talent competition show The Voice UK (2014–present), and the children's spin-off The Voice Kids UK (2017–2023).
+She presented the BBC One and ITV1 talent competition show The Voice (2014–present), and the children's spin-off The Voice Kids (2017–2023).
 In 2019 and 2021, Willis presented the second and third series of the reality show The Circle on Channel 4.
-In 2024, she became a co-host of the Netflix dating show Love Is Blind: UK, alongside her husband Matt Willis.
+In 2024, she became a co-host of the Netflix dating show Love Is Blind alongside her husband Matt Willis.
+Since 2026, she has co-presented the BBC dance competition Strictly Come Dancing.

 Early life

 Emma Willis was born in Sutton Coldfield, Birmingham, attending Wylde Green Primary School and then John Willmott School in Sutton Coldfield.
 She began modelling at the age of 15, and during her career worked for a range of magazines, retailers and companies including Marie Claire, Elle, Vogue, GAP and Chanel.